 Rice talked about leveraging public space investments along the Towpath Trail to reconnect residents in three distinct Akron neighborhoods.
 You can learn more about the Akron Civic Commons online here.

 Bushv shared the efforts underway to create more walkable, urban life in the Fitzgerald neighborhood and how the team is connecting commons work to economic opportunities for neighborhood residents and other Detroiters.
-You can learn more about the Detroit Civic Commons here.

 Interested in what the Chicago and Memphis teams are up to?